-In the XRP Ledger, paths define a way for issued currency payments to flow through intermediary steps on their way from sender to receiver.
+In the XRP Ledger, paths define a way for tokens to flow through intermediary steps as part of a payment.
 Paths enable cross-currency payments by connecting sender and receiver through orders in the XRP Ledger's decentralized exchange.
 Paths also enable complex settlement of offsetting debts.

 A single Payment transaction in the XRP Ledger can use multiple paths, combining liquidity from different sources to deliver the desired amount.
 Thus, a transaction includes a path set, which is a collection of possible paths to take.
-The paths in a path set must start and end with the same currency.
+All paths in a path set must start with the same currency, and must also end with the same currency as each other.

 Since XRP can be sent directly to any address, an XRP-to-XRP transaction does not use any paths.

 A path is made of steps that connect the sender to the receiver of the payment.
 Every step is either:

 - Rippling through another address with the same currency

 - Trading tokens or XRP using an order book

 Rippling is the process of exchanging equivalent tokens using the same currency code.
 In the typical case, rippling through an issuer involves reducing the tokens issued to one party and increasing the tokens issued to another party by an equal amount.
 The path step specifies which account to ripple through.